petsc/petsc/doc/faq/index.rst

    See the users manual section on :ref:`getting started <sec-getting-started>`.

-The PETSc Distribution Is SO Large.
-How Can I Reduce My Disk Space Usage?
+The PETSc distribution is SO Large.
+How can I reduce my disk space usage?
 -------------------------------------------------------------------------

 #.
 The directory ``$PETSC_DIR/docs`` contains a set of HTML manual pages in for use with a